caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *int*, *optional*, *default = 24*

-    Number of facets to use, same as Facets-NFacets parameter of DDFacet.
+    Number of facets to use, and is the same as the Facets-NFacets parameter of DDFacet.

   **weight_column**

     *{"WEIGHT_SPECTRUM", "WEIGHT", "IMAGING_WEIGHT"}*, *optional*, *default = WEIGHT*

-    Read data weights from specified column.
-Use WEIGHT_SPECTRUM or WEIGHT, more rarely IMAGING_WEIGHT.
+    Read data weights from the specified column.
+Options are WEIGHT_SPECTRUM, WEIGHT, and (for rarer occasions) IMAGING_WEIGHT.

   **weight_mode**

     *{"Natural", "Uniform", "Robust", "Briggs"}*, *optional*, *default = Briggs*

     UV weighting mode.
+Options are 'Natural', 'Uniform', 'Robust', and 'Briggs'.

   **weight_robust**